paezha/paezha.github.io/applied_spatial_statistics/11-Activity-Point-Pattern-Analysis-II.md

 ## Activity

+**NOTE**: Activities include technical "how to" tasks/questions.
+Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
+These tasks are indicated by a star (*).

-*1. Analyze the point pattern for the movements of the bear using quadrat and kernel density methods.
+1. (*)Analyze the point pattern for the movements of the bear using quadrat and kernel density methods.
 Experiment with different quadrat sizes and kernel bandwidths.

 2. Explain your choice of parameters (quadrat sizes and kernel bandwidths) to a fellow student.